acolytec3/ring-alarm-HA-plugin/README.md

 * Set alarm mode directly from alarm sensor
 * Creates a connectivity sensor that monitors connection to Ring API.
 Shows unavailable if no connectivity with API in last 15 seconds

+### Without auto-discovery (discovery flag set to false):
+* Same features as above except no autodiscovery
+* yamlGenerator.js will produce a yaml configuration file that can be copied directly into your HA configuration.yaml to set up all your Ring Alarm devices

 # Recognition
 Many thanks to [davglass](https://github.com/davglass) author of [doorbot](https://github.com/davglass/doorbot).